UbiquityRobotics/ROS2_humble/README.md

 It is unknow if this will work with magni_bringup

-So far I have only tried the plain magni, I haven't tried the tower or loaded the extrinsics.
+So far I have only tried the plain magni, I haven't tried the tower or loaded the extrinsics

+Note there is no /launch file yet. the description.launch ROS1 file needs to be completely rewritten as

+description.launch.py for it to work in ROS2.